 macOS Sierra vs OS X El Capitan: Everything You Need To Know

-Before we begin, here’s a few most common things you have to know about the latest macOS: the update is free as always, it runs on most Macs later that 2009, and you can only upgrade from El Capitan (you can’t skip it and run Sierra from Yosemite directly).
+Before we begin, here are a few most common things you have to know about the latest macOS: the update is free as always, it runs on most Macs later than 2009, and you can only upgrade from El Capitan (you can’t skip it and run Sierra from Yosemite directly).
 There, now let’s look at what Sierra has to offer.

 Comparing OS X El Capitan 10.11 to macOS Sierra 10.12